Snippet-University/assembly_calibration/README.md

 # assembly_calibration
 The 1st repo of all new projects that are to undergo tests.
-Also known the 'assembler'; the repo maintains the debugger and runtime testing for all scripts.
+Also known as the 'assembler'; the repo maintains the debugger and runtime testing for all scripts.

 Introduction to the Assembly Calibration Workbench